How Much Does It Cost to Go On a Disney World Vacation in 2026?

 Park Tickets

-Frugal: For this tier (we’ll call it ‘frugal’ since that has a more positive connotation than ‘budget’), we’re opting for 3-day base tickets without the Park Hopper option.
+Frugal: For this tier, we’re opting for 3-day base tickets without the Park Hopper option.
 The other 2 days of the vacation, the family will enjoy some of the free offerings around Walt Disney World, such as Disney Springs and visiting the Boardwalk, among other things.
-Total cost: $1,634.
+Total cost: $2,151.56.

 Value: At this tier, we are getting base tickets for all 5 days, meaning the family can spend every day in the parks.
-Note that the difference here isn’t as large as you might have expected because the incremental cost of park tickets decrease for longer duration visits.
-Total cost: $2,197.
+If you’d like to visit longer, note that the difference in 5 vs. 6 to 10 day tickets isn’t that extreme, because the incremental cost of park tickets decrease for longer duration visits.
+Total cost: $3,094.82.

-For example, the total cost of a 10-day base ticket for this family would be $2,337.56, which is right on par with the moderate option and less than the deluxe option above.
 The cost of tickets will probably be the most surprising aspect of your vacation, especially if you’re going for only a few days.
-This makes the relative ‘value’ of a 7-10 day Walt Disney World vacation better than a 3 day trip.
+As noted above, the incremental cost of longer duration tickets is lower, making the relative ‘value’ of a 7-10 day Walt Disney World vacation better than a 3 day trip.

 Hotel